 Out of all the red-carpet hairstyles Zendaya has sported over the years, it's difficult to choose a favorite.
 But we think her dirty-blonde pixie cut is criminally underrated.
-With tousled long bangs and dimensional color, this 'do is effortless perfection (perhaps Rue in Euphoria will wear a similar look next season).
+With tousled long bangs and dimensional color, this 'do is effortless perfection.

 Of course, Rihanna can do no wrong, and it's hard to choose from her iconic pixie-cut phase.
 But there's something about her naturally curly, tousled cut here that makes us feel nostalgic for her Diamonds era—maybe it's the wet-look curls or the statement jewelry.
 Either way, it's a favorite in our book.

-Writer and cool-girl Tavi Gevinson shows us how low-effort is done.
+Writer and actress Tavi Gevinson shows us how low effort is done.
 She still looks chic and put-together with her long pixie pieces slicked back and pulled behind the ears.
 Combine that with a fresh face and bold, bright lip, and we can't help but admire how majorly this look was achieved with (probably) minimal effort.

-Model and actress Sienna Miller has long-perfected the effortless cool-girl aesthetic.
-But nothing encapsulates that vibe quite like a good haircut—and although Miller's been rocking different versions of pixie cuts for years, we're quite fond of this 'do in particular.
-All you need to do is middle-part your long pixie cut, and flip out the ends to your liking.
+Actress Viola Davis has long-perfected the sophisticated aesthetic.
+But nothing encapsulates that vibe quite like a good haircut—and although Davis has been rocking different versions of pixie cuts for years, we're quite fond of this 'do in particular.
+All you need to do is side-part your long pixie cut, and ask your stylist to razor out the ends to your liking.

 "And you, you're gonna love me."
 Jennifer Hudson was right if she was talking about this hairstyle on her—because we're obsessed.
-The face-framing bangs combined with volume on top makes for a fun, versatile, and easy-to-style cut.
+The heavy, face-framing bangs combined with volume on top make for a fun, versatile, and easy-to-style cut.

-To get Kerry Washington's piece-y, side-swept bangs, all you need to do is take a pinch of texturizing cream (like Oribe Matte Waves Lotion) on your fingertips to piece out your bangs and accentuate the tousled texture.
+To get Kerry Washington's piecey, sideswept bangs, all you need to do is take a bit of texturizing cream (like Oribe Matte Waves Lotion, $42) on your fingertips to piece out your bangs and accentuate the tousled texture.
 "It makes you look like you just happen to have great hair without trying," says Johnson.
 "It's not fussy."

 The reddish hue takes this look to the next level.
-With a crop this close to the scalp, you'll want to visit the salon every 3-4 weeks for a trim.
+With a crop this close to the scalp, you'll want to visit the salon every three to four weeks for a trim.
 Otherwise, to style, just use a curl cream and dry with a diffuser.

 Model Agyness Deyn has never strayed away from a fun beauty moment.
 This shag-like cut is reminiscent of retro vibes and rock-and-roll—and we're obsessed.
 Get the look with straight-across bangs, longer face-framing pieces, and a shaggy chop.

-Actress Rowan Blanchard pulls off the whimsical, shag-like pixie cut perfectly—and so could you!
+Actress Rowan Blanchard pulls off the whimsical, shag-like pixie cut perfectly—and so can you.
 "As long as your hair has texture and isn't too fine, it's super fun and flirty," says Johnson.
 "You need some density to make it work, and the right products to get that effortless vibe."

 We love those who play by their own rules—and experimenting style-wise has always been Nicole Richie's M.O.
 If you have naturally fine, wavy hair, make the chop like Richie and pair a short, behind-the-ears style with longer, sideswept fringe in front.
 Chic, simple, and low-effort.

-We're still taking beauty inspo from our favorite '90s supermodels—because, the looks are proving to be timeless.
-Linda Evangelista's sweet pixie cut is perfect for 2020 and beyond.
+We're always taking beauty inspo from new takes on classic pixie cuts—because, the looks are proving to be timeless.
+Gabrielle Union's sweet pixie cut is just perfect.

 This edgy look can be recreated with a high-quality gel, so strands stick up straight, and a comb to guide the product through the hair.
 Finish with a shine-inducing oil like Oribe Gold Lust Nourishing Hair Oil ($57).